Imperial German Army in World War I: Uniforms

-The basic garment was a loose coat with eight buttons down the front and pockets on the aprons.
+The basic garment was a loose coat with eight buttons down the front and pockets on the skirts.
 The issued tunics were marked with the letters "B.A.", Roman numerals and unit symbols.
 Scarlet piping was used for infantry and machine gunners, green for Jägers and black for riflemen and the 2nd artillery and sappers wore red piping, while medical troops wore dark blue piping.
 There were also unit insignia.
 The officers' uniforms were custom-made, with rank insignia and regimental insignia on the shoulder.
 General staff officers wore a special service jacket with red cuffs and flaps.
 Due to the war, some older officers wore outdated uniforms.
 Cuirassiers, dragoons and Jäger zu Pferde wore jackets similar to the tunic, with stand-up collars and piping in regimental colors.
 Hussar units wore a field gray attila, hussar units wore a field gray ulanka, and chaplains wore a long frock coat.
 They also wore field gray braided piping.

 The jacket buttons of the Bavarian units were embossed with a lion and usually bore the national crown of the respective unit.
 Most regiments began the war with tombac buttons, an alloy of zinc and copper with a reddish brass coating.
 Some units, especially the Guards, wore buttons made of nickel.
 The four main cuff patterns of the tunic were the Brandenburg, Swedish, Saxon and French.
 The Brandenburg cuff had an elongated, vertical flap with three buttons, while the Saxon cuff had two buttons, one below and one above the piping.
 The Swedish cuff had two buttons arranged horizontally below the piping.

 Collar and cuff braids, small decorative strips of fabric, were traditionally associated with the Guards and other higher regiments of the army.
 They were worn on the collar and extended to a point at the height of the shoulder strap button.
 The three main patterns were "double", "single" and "old Prussian".
 The braids were usually white with a red center line, except for the Fusilier Regiment 80, the Guards and 14th Jäger Battalions as well as the Guards Riflemen and the 2nd Guards Machine Gunners.
 Guards machine-gunners were unusual in that the area between their double yellow braids was filled in red or black, depending on whether they of the 1st or 2nd Guards Regiments, Guards Fusiliers, Grenadier Regiments, Guards Chasseurs, Riflemen and Machine-Gun Divisions wore double braids.
 The names of the units and army corps could be determined by the buttoned-down shoulder strap of the original 1910 tunic.
 The shoulder piece of a regiment was a rank symbol on which the regimental number or monogram was sewn in red.
 For example, the tunic shoulder strap of the Württembergisches Grenadier-Regiment Königin Olga bore a crown above the monogram O. The Guards Grenadier Regiment Nr.
 1 wore an A under an imperial crown and a small number 1.
 The Fusilier Regiment 34 bore a stylized, crowned V.